Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: The pcLNA Kalman Filter

-\item Compute $\bmu^{\by}_i = \bB \bmu_i $, $\bSigma^\by_i = \bSigma_i + \bSigma_e$.\\ \textbf{Output}: $P( \by_i|\mathbf{Y_{(i-1)}};\btheta) = P_N( \by_i | \bmu^{\by}_i ,\bSigma^\by_i) $. \end{enumerate} \end{enumerate}
+\item Compute $\bmu^{(\by)}_i = \bB \bmu_i $, $\bSigma^{(\by)}_i = \bSigma_i + \bSigma_e$.\\ \textbf{Output}: $P( \by_i|\bY_{(i-1)};\btheta) = \cN( \by_i | \bmu^{(\by)}_i ,\bSigma^{(\by)}_i) $. \end{enumerate} \end{enumerate}

-As we illustrate in Figure \ref{fig:KF}, in steps \ref{KF:step2} and \ref{KF:step3d} we used the observation equation to derive the likelihood terms.
-In step \ref{KF:step3a}, we used Bayes rule to derive the posterior distribution, and in steps \ref{KF:step3c} the transition equations.
-In step \ref{KF:step3b}, the phase correction in \eqref{eq:pc} is performed using the Euclidean distance, which implies that the transversal sections are orthogonal to the tangent vectors $\bF(\phi)$ in $\eqref{eq:ode}$. \gmc{A Gram-Schmidt orthogonalisation is used to obtain the vectors $\be_j$, $j=2,\dots,n$.
-A non-Euclidean distance can be used instead, in which case the related dot-products should be used throughout.} A Newton-Raphson algorithm is used to find the point $\bphi(s_{i-1})$ as in \eqref{eq:pc}.
-The posterior distributions $(\bkappa_{i-1}| \mathbf{Y_{(i-1)}})$ are then projections (on the orthogonal transversal section) of the conditional distribution of the noise $(\bxi_{i-1} | \mathbf{Y_{(i-1)}})$, with $\bxi_{i-1}$ as in $\eqref{eq:stTr}$.
+The pcLNA Kalman Filter transitions are governed by the observation equation in \eqref{eq:obs1} and the pcLNA equations \eqref{eq:state}-\eqref{eq:pc}.
+As we illustrate in Figure \ref{fig:KF}, in steps \ref{KF:step2} and \ref{KF:step3d} we use the observation equation to derive the likelihood terms, while in step \ref{KF:step3a}, we use Bayes rule to derive the posterior distribution $P(\bx_{i-1}| \bY_{(i-1)})$.
+A Newton-Raphson algorithm can be used to find $s_{i-1}$ in the phase correction in \ref{KF:step3b}.
+Then, the posterior $(\bkappa_{i-1}| \bY_{(i-1)})$, is derived as a phase conditional distribution given that the noise component of the pcLNA ansantz in \eqref{eq:state}, after setting the phase to $s_0$, is orthogonal to the tangent $\bF(\bphi_{i-1})$, which ensures that the tangential direction noise is eliminated at the phase correction step.
+Details of the Kalman Filter steps are provided in Supplementary Information (SI) Section 1.